rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :ToDo:

 A CHP with fix ratio between the heat and electricity output can already be simulated, but has not been tested.
-For a CHP with a variable ration between those two outputs, we need to add the specific chp asset to the possible inputs.
+For a CHP with a variable ration between those two outputs, we need to add the specific CHP asset to the possible inputs.

 FUN-MVS-06 - Assets of Energy Conversion
 ########################################